cooper/juno/doc/technical/ts6.md

     source: user
     parameters: opt. rehash type

-Remote REHASH request.
-If the rehash type is omitted, it is equivalent to a regular /rehash, otherwise it is equivalent to /rehash <rehash type>.
+Remote `REHASH` request.
+If the rehash type is omitted, it is equivalent to a regular `REHASH`, otherwise it is equivalent to `REHASH <rehash type>`.

 ### RESV
     1.